Students in the research-based Master of Applied Science program complete theses under the supervision of an MIE faculty member.

 - To be considered for admission, all applicants that require proof of ELP must meet the minimum score requirement for every component of the English language proficiency exam including reading, writing, speaking and listening

-- All test components must be completed at the same time (applicants cannot combine scores from different exams)
+- All test components must be completed and passed at the same time (applicants cannot combine scores from different exams)

 - For more information, including approved test centres, visit the School of Graduate Studies website

 Pay per session:

 Applicants to MIE's MASc program must complete the School of Graduate Studies (SGS) Online Admissions Application by the deadline indicated below.

 - September start: Application fee due January 15 (Complete application by January 30)